ceramicstudio/js-composedb/README.md

 Packages providing the reference TypeScript implementation of ComposeDB.

+## ⚠️ Preview releases

+ComposeDB packages and tools are still under early development, breaking changes are to be expected between releases until a stable v1 is released.

 ## Installation

 This monorepo uses [pnpm](https://pnpm.io/), make sure to install it first if you don't already have it.

 1. `pnpm install` to install the dependencies
-1. `pnpm build` to build all the packages
+1. `pnpm run build` to build all the packages

 ### Additional scripts

-- `pnpm lint` to run the linter in all packages
+- `pnpm run lint` to run the linter in all packages
-- `pnpm test` to run tests in all packages
+- `pnpm run test` to run tests in all packages
-- `pnpm docs` to generate API documentation
+- `pnpm run docs` to generate API documentation

 ## Packages